celediel/Morrowind-Door-Randomizer/README.md

 the game is started up, a list of all cells is built.
 Whenever an unlocked, cell-change door is activated, its destination cell is randomized, according to the below configuration values.
-A list of starting positions is built by looking through each door in the chosen cell, and in each of those destination cells, finding doors that return to the original picked cell, and using its destination position/orientation values.
+A list of starting positions is built by looking through each door in the chosen cell, then in each of those destination cells, finding doors that return to the original picked cell, and using its destination position/orientation values.
 The player's position in the cell is chosen randomly from that list.
 If none are found, a default of